 Our article about types of network security provides an in-depth explanation of the different methods companies use to keep networks safe.

 While network security requires the use of various technologies, the protection strategy must be holistic.
-Poor integrations and lack of compatibility between components create weak points hackers can exploit to breach the system.
+Poor integrations and a lack of compatibility between components create weak points that hackers can exploit to breach the system.

-Why is Network Security Important?
+Why Is Network Security Important?

 Network security enables an organization to deliver products and services safely and consistently.
 This type of protection is the first line of defense against all significant cyber threats: